Advocacy for 2018:

 Work with community groups, business organizations and governmental entities to conduct forums for educating stakeholders on benefits of building to our projected housing needs in order to assure a bright future.

 Track pending state legislation around RHNA focused on creating and preserving affordable housing, streamlining housing development and, accountability and enforcement.

-We will monitor and support new policies by cities, the County and nonprofit organizations that meet the goals of delivering housing at all price points.
-Current examples includes:
+Monitor and support new policies by cities, the County and nonprofit organizations that meet the goals of delivering housing at all price points including:

 - Parking reform in transit corridors.